tobywise/spaceship-ephys/readme.md

 ## Running the game

+Point the browser to `spaceship-game/index.html` to start the task.
 To run the game, just enter a subject ID and click start.

 ## Modifying the game